jamesmh/coravel/README.md

 ## Coravel Pro

-If you are building a .NET Core application with EF Core, then you might want to look into [Coravel Pro](https://www.pro.coravel.net/).
-It is an admin panel & tools to make maintaining and managing your .NET Core app a breeze!
+If you are building a .NET application with EF (Core), then you might want to look into [Coravel Pro](https://www.pro.coravel.net/).
+It is an admin panel & tools to make maintaining and managing your .NET app a breeze!

 - Visual job scheduling & management
-- Scaffold a CRUD UI for managing your EF Core entities
+- Scaffold a CRUD UI for managing your EF entities
 - Easily configure a dashboard to show health metrics (or whatever you want)
 - Build custom tablular reports of your data
 - And more!